 Many interior decorators that I pull inspiration from have always said each room should have something in the black paint color family.
 Black paint colors give your room depth and personality.

 When I suggest black paint to homeowners many of them are a bit scared to dip their toes into such a dark color.
 Iron Ore is the perfect color to use if you’re at all scared of painting something in your home black.
-Because of the soft gray undertones found in Iron Ore, the paint color comes across as more of a dark, milky charcoal.
+Because of the soft gray undertones found in Iron Ore, the paint color comes across as more of a dark, milky charcoal color.